Focused development to fit unique needs

 Timing, specific needs, and demand for resources create challenging situations.
 The League is ready to help.
 Existing programs encompass topics from budgeting and compliance to philosophy and volunteer responsibility, and agendas are adjusted to fit.
 We also can seek to connect multiple credit unions for cooperative benefit and cost-effectiveness.

-For more on specialized programs outlined here or other opportunities to support advocacy, compliance, and operational success, contact VP of Professional Development Lauren DeAngelis at email@example.com or 800-822-8859, extension 559.
+For more on specialized programs outlined here or other opportunities to support advocacy, compliance, and operational success, contact SVP of Professional Development Lauren DeAngelis at email@example.com or 800-822-8859, extension 559.

 Specialized Training Titles and Topics:

 - Teller Training – Learn, discuss, and practice skills for frontline success, focusing on the uniqueness of credit unions and standout member service.

 - CU Principles & Philosophy – Provide greater understanding and appreciation of credit union philosophy and its importance in member service.

 - Building a Credit Union Budget for the Fiscal Year – Apply current data, assumptions, and factors to generate a budget that helps gauge financial success and meets regulatory requirements.

 - Preparing for Audit or Examination – Establish a positive tone for an upcoming examination or audit by reviewing requirements, compiling documentation, and ensuring transparency.

 - Bank Secrecy Act (BSA) Training – For staff or directors, this includes review of the credit union’s BSA policy, presentation, knowledge assessment, and completion certificates.